threefoldtech/mycelium-cdn-registry/README.md

     CDN -->|Geo-aware loading| User
 ```

-## User Guide: Using mycdnctl
+## Using mycdnctl

+The `mycdnctl` tool is the primary tool needed by users to interract with the mycelium
-The `mycdnctl` tool allows you to upload files and directories to the Mycelium CDN.
-The uploaded content is split into chunks, encrypted, and distributed across multiple 0-DB instances using Reed-Solomon erasure coding for redundancy.
+CDN.
+This tool allows you to upload files and directories to the Mycelium CDN.
+The
+uploaded content is split into chunks, encrypted, and distributed across multiple
+0-DB instances using Reed-Solomon erasure coding for redundancy.

 ### Installation